InstallerLegacy/blog.virtualhub.eu.org/content/posts/i-don-t-like-this-theme.md

 ---
-title: "A bit about your favourite theme..."
+title: "A bit about your favorite theme..."
 date: 2022-08-15T19:45:00+05:30
 draft: false
 tags: ["old"]